cogentcore/core/README.md

 # Backend

-The `oswin` and `gpu` packages provide interface abstractions for hardware-level implementations.
-Currently the gpu implementation is OpenGL, but Vulkan is planned, hopefully with not too many changes to the `gpu` interface.
-The basic platform-specific details are handled by [glfw](https://github.com/go-gl/glfw) (version 3.3), along with a few other bits of platform-specific code.
+The `oswin` and `oswin/driver/vkos` packages provide interface abstractions for hardware-level implementations, now using [vgpu](https://github.com/goki/vgpu) and [glfw](https://github.com/go-gl/glfw) (version 3.3) provides the basic platform-specific details along with a few other bits of platform-specific code.

-All of the main "front end" code just deals with `image.RGBA` through the [girl](https://github.com/goki/gi/tree/master/girl) rendering library, using `girl.Paint` methods, which was adapted from https://github.com/fogleman/gg, and we use https://github.com/srwiley/rasterx for CPU-based rasterization to the image, which is fast and SVG performant.
-The `Viewport2D` image is uploaded to a GPU-backed `oswin.Texture` and composited with sprite overlays up to the window.
+All of the main "front end" code just deals with `image.RGBA` through the [girl](https://github.com/goki/gi/tree/master/girl) rendering library, using `girl.Paint` methods, which was adapted from [fogleman/gg](https://github.com/fogleman/gg), and we use [srwiley/rasterx](https://github.com/srwiley/rasterx) for CPU-based rasterization to the image, which is fast and SVG performant.
+The [vgpu/vdraw](https://github.com/goki/vgpu/vdraw) package performs optimized GPU texture-based compositing to assemble the final display in a way that minimizes the copying of image data up to the GPU, and supports overlays such as popups and sprites.
+Any 3D scene elements are accessed directly within the GPU.

 # Status / News

+* Version 1.3 released May, 2022, uses the new vulkan based  [vgpu](https://github.com/goki/vgpu) rendering framework.

+* Version 1.2 released Feb, 2021, had lots of bug fixes.

 * Version 1.1 released Nov, 2020, has the styling parameters and code broken out in the [gist](https://github.com/goki/gi/tree/master/gist) style package, and basic rendering code, including a complete text layout and rendering system, in the [girl](https://github.com/goki/gi/tree/master/girl) render library.